 The reality is that the majority of humankind will walk down the road of destruction straight to hell, while very few will find the road to eternal life in heaven.
 And it’s not because God doesn’t have the desire that all would be saved (1 Timothy 2:4, 2 Peter 3:9, Ezekiel 18:23, Matthew 23:37), but it’s more because we as humans are prideful and want to control our own lives and our own destiny.
 It’s the exact trap that the nation of Israel, who saw miracle after miracle from the Lord, fell into as they refused to enter the Promised Land.

-Don’t let the fact that you go to church on Sunday or take part in religious activities be the basis of your hope, because that is no basis at all.
-May your foundation be in Christ, and Christ alone.
+Don’t let the fact that you go to church on Sunday or take part in religious activities be the foundation of your faith, because that is no foundation at all.
+May your basis of hope be in Christ, and Christ alone.

 [From February 12, 2019]